atutor/announcement_subscription/readme.txt

-This module installes the following into the file /editor/add_news.php:
+This module installs the following into the file /editor/add_news.php:

 	/*****
 	* Added by announcement_subscription: Send mail to announcement subscribers